-Hill's Science Plan Perfect Digestion Small & Mini Adult Dog Food with Turkey is a complete premium pet food for small breed adult dogs aged 1–6 years.
-This deliciously smooth mousse is precisely balanced to deliver the appropriate amount of energy and to support digestive health in adult, small breed dogs.
+Hill's Science Plan Sensitive Stomach and Skin Small & Mini Adult Dog Food with Turkey is a complete premium pet food for small breed adult dogs aged 1–6 years.
+This deliciously soft mousse is enriched with ingredients that support digestive health & skin care.

 Discover tips for mixing wet and dry pet food to ensure balanced nutrition and variety for your pet.
 For comprehensive feeding advice, visit Hill's Pet UK.